Petroleum industry in Mexico: Post-nationalization

 In early 2008 the price of oil hit record highs exceeding $100/barrel for the first time ever.
 By July the price had reached $147.27 and based on demand projections, outlooks were optimistic.
 At this time a group met at the Mexican finance ministry and reached an agreement to hedge Mexican oil revenues.
 They placed orders with Barclays, Goldman Sachs, Morgan Stanley and Deutsche Bank to buy put options at prices ranging from $66.50 to $87 barrel for a total of $1.5 billion or 330 million barrels.
 Shortly afterward the price of oil collapsed during the subprime mortgage crisis and by 2009 the average price of oil was less than $55.
 The $5.1 billion deal is sometimes called "the Agustínian hedge" after Agustín Carstens who was finance minister at the time.

 In 2013, the administration of Enrique Peña Nieto implemented a policy of liberalization that officially opened Mexico's oil industry to investment by foreign companies.
 This policy was opposed by the majority of Mexicans, with a more popular solution being to lower the tax on Pemex.
-The reform was also opposed by the following president Andres Manuel López Obrador (AMLO), who governed from 2018-2023.
+The reform was also opposed by the following president Andres Manuel López Obrador (AMLO), who governed from 2018 to 2023.
 In 2022, AMLO reduced the tax imposed on Pemex to 40%, and pledged to cover the company's debts.
 Current president Claudia Sheinbaum Pardo has indicated that she plans to continue the energy policies implemented under the AMLO administration, stating that the neoliberal period of 2007–2018 was "very damaging" to Pemex.